Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

+- Brewers pitchers combine to allow 95 total home runs at a rate of 1.3 per game (to rank 24th in the league).

+- Teheran (2-2) gets the starting nod for the Brewers in his sixth start of the season.
+He has a 1.78 ERA in 30 1/3 innings pitched, with 20 strikeouts.

-- The righty's last appearance came on Wednesday against the Minnesota Twins, when he tossed five innings, surrendering four earned runs while allowing five hits.
+- In his last appearance on Saturday against the Pittsburgh Pirates, the right-hander threw six innings, giving up two earned runs while surrendering one hit.

-- In 12 games this season, the 32-year-old has put up an ERA of 4.71, with 8.2 strikeouts per nine innings.
-Opponents are hitting .236 against him.
+- In five games this season, the 32-year-old has a 1.78 ERA and 5.9 strikeouts per nine innings, while allowing a batting average of .202 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.